 Keilan Colville, a former pupil of Saint Michael's Grammar School, Enniskillen, has had work published both in online magazines and in print and can be found in Streetcake magazine, Starry Eyed and in The Young Poets Anthology, Dark Animals by Wild Pressed Books.
 In 2019, he won 2nd place in the Patrick Kavanagh Student Poetry Award and in July 2020 got his debut poetry pamphlet, Storm and Silence, published also by Wild Pressed Books.
 In his first year at the University of Ulster, he took part in the John Hewitt Project in which he transcribed manuscripts by Hewitt and provided his own poetic response to the work.
 He was co-chairperson for the English and Poetry Society at UU Coleraine 2020-21, reading each week and running workshops in which members share their poetry for constructive criticism.
 Outside the realm of writing poetry, he has completed the Duke of Edinburgh Award at bronze level and has also had 3 months of work experience as a reporter at The Fermanagh Herald newspaper.

 Zara Meadows is a former pupil at Belfast Royal Academy.
 In March of 2020, she was commended in the Tower Poetry competition, a highly prestigious award for young writers based at the University of Oxford, for her poem ‘Treehugger, Summer 2005.’
 This experience led her to discover the Foyle Young Poets of the Year award, which is the largest prize for young poets in the world and through which she received an award in 2020 for her poem 'Found,’ - a piece rooted in the language of Northern Ireland and its complicated yet opinionated social landscapes.
 Her work has since been shared and read widely on social media and in print, resulting in her having the opportunity to give readings of her work alongside established poets such as Mary Jean Chan and Mimi Khalvati.
 Her poetry has also been published in two Northern Irish publications so far in 2021 – The Honest Ulsterman and Abridged.
-In May of this year, her poem ‘Growth’ was featured in the Fighting Words segment of the Irish Times newspaper for emerging young writers.
+In May of 2021, her poem ‘Growth’ was featured in the Fighting Words segment of the Irish Times newspaper for emerging young writers.

 Lois Kennedy attended Ballycastle High School.
 Her interest in story-telling has developed rapidly since she joined classes online organised by Liz Weir and Stephen O’Hara, learning the skills necessary to become an accomplished storyteller.
 She has since told stories to larger audiences online, getting feedback on tales of Irish folklore and her own original stories.
 She enjoys telling the story of Oisin of Tir na nOg from the princess's point of view and her original story, The Bog-Oak Man, has gone down well with audiences.
 Her religious beliefs as a Christian and being part of the Reformed Presbyterian Church in Ireland have influenced her writing.
 She takes a huge interest in her Church’s history in Scotland and she wrote a poem called For Crown and Covenant which featured in her Church magazine, The Covenanter Witness.

-Lois will be mentored by Nandi Jola.
+Lois was mentored by Nandi Jola.